Database maintenance operations for HotMesh's Postgres backend.

 Operations (each enabled individually):

-1. jobs — Hard-deletes expired jobs older than the retention window (FK CASCADE removes their attributes automatically)
+1. jobs — Hard-deletes expired jobs older than the retention window (FK CASCADE removes their attributes automatically).
+Scoped by entities when set.

 2. streams — Hard-deletes expired stream messages older than the retention window

-3. attributes — Strips non-essential attributes (adata, hmark, jmark, status, other) from completed jobs, retaining only jdata and udata
+3. attributes — Strips non-essential attributes (adata, hmark, status, other) from completed, un-pruned jobs.
+Preserves jdata, udata, and jmark.
+Marks stripped jobs with pruned_at for idempotency.

 Parameters